laujonat/Data-Structure-Algos/lru_cache/README.md

 [lru-cache]: http://mcicpc.cs.atu.edu/archives/2012/mcpc2012/lru/lru.html

-## Phase 7: Practical Problem
-Let's now do a problem that's more similar to what you'll be seeing in interviews.
-It might be one that you've already seen before, but the main idea is to try and use one of the data structures that you just built up!

 ### Problem
 Write a method to test whether the letters forming  a string can be permuted to form a palindrome.
 For example, "edified" can be permute to form "deified".

-### Approach
-You've probably realized that we should use a hash map here.
-Use the hash map class that you implemented!
-This time, when you're setting and getting, picture in your mind what's goin on under the hood within the hashmap.

-For example, whenever you set a key-value pair, picture all the specific processes that's happening to the inputs.